"…Brick, Champ, Brian, and Ron. They rose like the Phoenix, and then they were gone."

 What that fall is, we can only guess, but apparently with the 24-hour news cycle taking root in the early 80's, Ron will get a chance to yet again do what Ron does best, "have salon-quality hair and read the news."

-Perhaps the most exciting revelation from the new trailer is Brick's beefier role, and the addition of a perfectly matched love interest for the quirky weatherman: Kristen Wiig.
+Perhaps the most exciting revelation from the new trailer is Brick's beefier role, and the addition of a perfectly matched love interest for the quirky weatherman: Kristin Wiig.

-With stars in his eyes, Brick tells Wiig (her character name hasn't been released yet), "Your hair looks like wet popcorn."
+With stars in his eyes, Brick tells Wiig (her character name hasn't been released yet), "You're hair looks like wet popcorn."

-An equally love-struck Kristen (in a wig) answers, "I like the parts of your face that are covered with skin."
+An equally love-struck Kristin (in a wig) answers, "I like the parts of your face that are covered with skin."

 Perhaps there's a reason love is in the air for Brick, as Yahoo!
 Movies recently got some exclusive insight into his character while sitting down with Carell during last week's "Despicable Me 2" junket.